Appaloosa Patterned Quarter Horse Stallion

 As I was cruising through Facebook a few years ago, I spotted a photo of a blanketed Appaloosa marked Quarter Horse stallion in the, “suggested column”.
-What did I just see?
 I had to chase that link!
 There he was; Reminic in Spots, a registered, blanketed bay A.Q.H.A stallion.
-A true blanketed Appaloosa pattern AQHA horse.
+A true blanketed Appaloosa pattern registered AQHA horse.

 Sometimes, foals born a solid color, may develop Appaloosa color patterns as yearlings, or even several years later.
 Full siblings aren't always the same color, and some may inherit the LP gene while others don't.
 The horses born with a slowly developing Appaloosa coat color gene, (the LP gene,) still have descendants in today’s registered AQHA or ApHC stock.

-The early foundation breeders weren't working with many horses to begin with, and the early foundation horses now may have common descendants in both breeds, bringing with them the genetic library from spot-carrying, Nez Perce, Spanish, and Norman stock.
+The early foundation breeders weren't working with many horses to begin with, and the early foundation horses now have common descendants in both breeds, bringing with them the genetic library from the famous spot-carrying, Nez Perce, Spanish, and Norman stock.

 Recent DNA studies have provided us with a turning point in understanding the heritage of these uniquely American horses.
-It contributes to our understanding and respect of the early Quarter horse and Appaloosa studbooks.
+It contributes to our understanding and respect of the early Quarter horse and Appaloosa breeders and their early studbooks.

 Now, this brilliant genetic echo helps us acknowledge their shared history.